dgaydukov/cert-aws/sa/files/sa.md

 Both types provide discounts:
 * s3 - more you use - less you pay, so in case of single bill aws treats all accounts as single, so all s3 usage is calculated and paid by single account
 * ec2 - suppose accountA has 6 RI, accountB - 0.
 During some hour accountA - used 3 instances, B - also 3.
 B was using on-demand, but because of single bill and A has 3 not used RI, it would be calculated as 6 RI.
 So you won't pay anything for B on-demand instances.
+It doesn't matter what account (payer or linked) create RI or use it, as long as they share consolidated billing, discount would be applied.
 This would work if B launched same type of ec2 in the same AZ as RI from accountA.
 * rds - same as ec2, but only dbType(oracle/mysql)/instanceType/launchType(multi-AZ) should match.
 RI (Reserved instances) - 2 reports: